mj-stack/mj-stack/README.md

-# My name is Mukul Joshi
+# Hola, Amigo Developers! 👋✨

-Hola, Amigo Developers! 👋✨
+My name is Mukul Joshi.

 I'm an aspiring web developer on an exciting journey into the world of frontend technologies, mastering HTML, CSS, and JavaScript.
 With a passion for coding and creativity, I'm eager to build, learn, and grow every step of the way—eventually leveling up to full-stack development!